Zero trust for AI agents, as a property of the network. Whisper.

 # one agent's issuance events + RFC-6962 inclusion proof

-$ dig +short TXT _whisper-ledger.whisper.online # the log's Ed25519 key, anchored in DNSSEC-signed DNS
+$ dig +short TXT _whisper-ledger.whisper.online # the log's Ed25519 key set, anchored in DNSSEC-signed DNS

 ```